etaque/rewind/Readme.md

 ## Development

-Start backend with:
+Start backend and services with:

-    sbt ~reStart
+    bin/dev-server

+Sudo will be required to initialize NixOS container on first start.

 ## Deployment